 Pollution is rampant and pungent, toxic and dangerous.
 People die.

 I love to buy things second hand.
 This fur vest is second hand.
 I hand wash all clothing when necessary and take good care, so that my clothing is useful for years, decades, and even, sometimes, generations.
-I buy things that are made to last, and sometimes it can include fast fashion items in natural fabrics, if you know what to look for.
+I buy things that are made to last, and sometimes it can include fast fashion items in natural fabrics if you know what to look for.

 I am always so happy to be outdoors when it is nice, I even like the cold when I am really dressed for it, but spring and summer are my favorite seasons.
-But I always love a wooded setting, or better yet, an open landscape.
+I always love a wooded setting, or better yet, an open landscape.

 The next day, on our way back to the city, the weather was superb!
 The sky was as blue as my shirt.
 Don’t you agree?
-I bet you will also agree that it does NOT look like late December in the East coast!
+I bet you will also agree that it does NOT look like late December on the East coast!